DataDog/documentation/content/en/serverless/installation/python.md

 {{% /tab %}}
 {{% tab "AWS CDK" %}}

-The [Datadog CDK Construct][1] automatically adds the Datadog Lambda Library to your functions using Lambda Layers, and configures your functions to send metrics, traces, and logs to Datadog through the Datadog Lambda Extension.
+The [Datadog CDK Construct][1] automatically installs Datadog to your functions using Lambda Layers, and configures your functions to send metrics, traces, and logs to Datadog through the Datadog Lambda Extension.

 1. Install the Datadog CDK constructs library